sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 In this task, you will try to increase the number of instances for the API service container beyond available resources in the cluster.
 You will observe how Kubernetes handles this condition and correct the problem.

 1. From the navigation menu, select **Deployments**.
-From this view, select the **api** deployment.

-2. Configure the deployment to use a fixed host port for initial testing.
-Select the vertical ellipses and then select **Edit**.
+From this view, for the api deployment, select the vertical ellipses on the right of the screen and then select **Edit**.

-3. In the Edit a resource dialog, select the YAML tab.
+2. In the Edit a resource dialog, select the YAML tab.
 You will see a list of settings shown in YAML format.
 Use the copy button to copy the text to your clipboard.

    ![Screenshot of the Edit a resource dialog box that displays JSON data.](media/api-deployment-edit.PNG "Edit a resource YAML config")

-4. Paste the contents into the text editor of your choice (such as Notepad on Windows, macOS users can use TextEdit).
+3. Paste the contents into the text editor of your choice (such as Visual Studio Code).

 5. Scroll down about halfway to find the node `$.spec.template.spec.containers[0]`, as shown in the screenshot below.